kubeshark/docs/src/pages/en/pod_targeting.md

 layout: ../../layouts/MainLayout.astro
 ---

+Pod Targeting allows users to concentrate exclusively on critical pods, while also managing CPU and memory usage effectively.

 ## Processing Traffic Consumes CPU and Memory

 **Kubeshark**'s resource consumption is directly related to the amount of traffic it processes.
 This becomes a significant issue in busy clusters.
 [Limiting CPU and memory consumption](/en/performance#container-memory-and-cpu-limitations)] doesn't guarantee efficient operation if the allocated resources are insufficient for the traffic volume that **Kubeshark** needs to handle.